photoprism/photoprism-docs/docs/getting-started/nas/qnap.md

 # Setting Up PhotoPrism on QNAP

-!!! info ""
+!!! tldr ""
-    Should you experience problems with the installation, we recommend that you ask the QNAP community for advice, as we cannot provide support for third-party software.
+    Should you experience problems with the installation, we recommend that you ask the QNAP community for advice, as we cannot provide support for third-party software and services.

 *Note: This is contributed content.
 You can contribute by clicking :material-pencil: to send a pull request with your changes.*